mohae/feedlot/README.md

 rancher
 =======

+>I am rarely happier than when spending entire day programming my computer to perform automatically a task that it would otherwise take me a good ten seconds to do by hand
+>  -Douglas Adams, _Last chance to See_

-Ranchers supply products to packers.
-Rancher creates Packer templates.
+Ranchers supply products to packers to process and package.
+Rancher creates Packer templates for Packer to process and generate artifacts.
 Ok, a bit of a stretch, but it's the best I could come up with.

-I created this because I found Packer templates more painful to work with than I would like, and why should I have to figure out the ISO information?
-Also there was a lot of replication between builders.
-So I did what any sane programmer would do, I wrote a program to do it for me.
-Because, that's a totally easier and simpler to do...

 As it stands, this is a mvp with support for only VirtualBox and VMWare buiilders, the shell provisioner, and vagrant post-processor.
 Overrides are not supported for provisioners and post-processors.

-The Packer templates are generated from either the default Packer settings for a supported distro or from a Rancher build template.
+Packer templates are generated from either the default Packer settings for a supported distro or from a Rancher build template.
 Rancher saves the results of a build to an directory of the same name within the output directory.
 This includes the .json file, referenced script files, and a configuration file for unattended installs of the distribution.

 If the output directory for a given build already contains artifacts, Rancher will archive the target directory and save it as a .tgz using the directory name and the current date and time in a slightly modified ISO 8601 format, the `:` are stripped from the time in the filename.
 The old artifacts will then be deleted so that Rancher can ensure that the output from the current build will have a clean directory to write to.

-Supported Distros:
+Currently Supported Distros:
     * ubuntu
     * centos